bassosimone/libremk_platform/README.md

 ## Building

 There are no external dependencies apart from a C++17 library.
 We use CMake to build.
-The CMake script should perform all the platform checks.
+The CMake script should perform all the platform checks and use either platform provided APIs or provide suitable replacements.

 To build a static library, from a shell (on Unix) or a MSVC development prompt (on Windows), type the following commands: